Marsko94/marsko94/README.md

 - 🔭 I’m currently working on Metafoos.
 An App and website for keeping score of foosball matches.
 Coming soon!

-- 👯 I’m looking to collaborate on cool projects
+- 👯 I’m looking to collaborate on cool projects and open source

 - 💬 Ask me about curling and metafoos